MarioniLab/mouseHeart_2020/scripts/06_trajectoryInference.md

 Based on these cell orderings, we can identify genes that are expressed dynamically along the trajectories.
 For this, we follow the method used in *Ibarra-Soria, Wajid et al., Nat Cell Biol, 2018*.

+##### Me5 -> Me3 trajectory

+First, we look at the Me5 progenitors differentiating into cardiomyocytes.

 ```r
 ## Me5->Me3 trajectory